CTF-NFHackathon-2020/nf_model/README.md

 # Self-updating and self-testing causal models to accelerate drug discovery in NF

-Author/Submitter: John A. Bachman
+Authors: John A. Bachman, Benjamin M. Gyori

-INDRA Lab Team: Benjamin M. Gyori, Diana Kolusheva, Patrick A. Greene, Klas Karis, Albert Steppi, Peter K. Sorger
+INDRA Lab Team: Diana Kolusheva, Patrick A. Greene, Klas Karis, Albert Steppi, Peter K. Sorger

+The INDRA Lab research group is part of the [Laboratory of Systems Pharmacology](https://hits.harvard.edu/) at Harvard Medical School.

 ## Website